CANCER SURVIVOR

 Combining her wit, psychiatric knowledge and lived experience, Cancer and Cartwheels is an empowering show that is a much-needed representation of cancer survivorship and a hearty laugh.
 Jo’s humour and experience resonates loudly with women 45+ and her informed approach to crafting comedy makes it a meaningful – and at times educational – night out for a wider audience.

 Complementing her comedy talent and psychiatry practice, Jo is also an author, with a new release book for parents about teenage mental health, When Life Sucks, published by Harper Collins.
 Her guiding kaupapa on the page and stage is to look after yourself and keep finding the humour in life.
-Cancer and Cartwheels embodies this wholeheartedly; it is just the tonic required for anyone struggling with change, feeling overwhelmed after bad news or wanting to be
+Cancer and Cartwheels embodies this wholeheartedly; it is just the tonic required for anyone struggling with change, feeling overwhelmed after bad news or wanting to be entertained.

 Laugh through the tough stuff- with a hilarious night of meaningful comedy!